Apply for a Frozen Fish & Seafood Trading License in Dubai

 Corporate tax: 0% on qualifying free zone income

-The Trading Licence under Activity Code 4721.72 authorises the holder to import, store, and export frozen fish and seafood products.
+The Trading License under Activity Code 4721.72 authorises the holder to import, store, and export frozen fish and seafood products.
 This includes a broad range of species and product types, from whole frozen fish and filleted cuts to shellfish, crustaceans, and value-added frozen seafood preparations.
-The licence permits wholesale trading activities and re-export to international markets, making it suitable for both regional distributors and global traders using Dubai as a transhipment point.
+The license permits wholesale trading activities and re-export to international markets, making it suitable for both regional distributors and global traders using Dubai as a transhipment point.

-Who Is This Licence Suited To?
+Who Is This License Suited To?

 International seafood exporters seeking a UAE distribution base